Doctors warn laughing gas use is becoming an ‘epidemic’ amid rise in hospitalisations

 Data published by the NPIS in September 2021 showed a 3600 per cent increase to 37 people, and its report said the substance was among the top 10 drugs enquired about for the first time.

-However, this is merely the “tip of the iceberg” said Dr Matt Pucci, neurologist from Brimingham, the NPIS only records cases where acute poisoning are flagged.
+However, this is merely the “tip of the iceberg” said Dr Mark Pucci, a toxicologist from Brimingham, the NPIS only records cases where acute poisoning are flagged.

 Nitrous oxide cansiters, called laughing gas or whippets, can be legally obtained and according to research in notifications of acute poisoning increased from three in 2011 to 32 in 2020.